China Retaliates Against Clothing Brands After Western Sanctions

 "Pure and flawless Xinjiang cotton cannot allow any forces to smear or blacken it," a Chinese commerce ministry spokesperson said Thursday.

-H&M's woes stem back to a statement the group posted last September, in which it expressed concern over allegations of forced labor in Xinjiang and said it would not tolerate forced labor in any of its supply chains.
+H&M's woes stem from a statement the group posted last September in which it expressed concern over allegations of forced labor in Xinjiang and said it would not tolerate forced labor in any of its supply chains.

 "Want to make money in China while spreading false rumors and boycotting Xinjiang cotton?
 Wishful thinking!" the Communist Party Youth League posted on Chinese social media.